Sathyaraj-dev/nextjs-interview-questions/README.md

 **What do you mean by SSR?**

 This is server-side rendering.
 This enables rendering on the server a client-side page app, and then we can send that rendered page to that client.
 These pages get loaded faster as the browser gets access to them sooner.

+**What is client-side rendering?**

+Client-side rendering (CSR) is a rendering technique where the web page’s content is generated and displayed on the client-side (i.e., the browser) using JavaScript.